uire

 and interviews with Aaron Copland and Sister Mildred Barker are on this special multimedia collection,

-with 100 audio examples and 10 concert videos available on DVD-ROM or USB Flash Drrive:
+with 100 audio examples and 10 concert videos available on DVD-ROM or USB Flash Drive:

-This smaller PDF book has information about the song and the Shaker leader who composed the song.
+This PDF book has information about the song and the Shaker leader who composed the song.

-Also interviews with Sister Mildred Barker and composer Aaron Copland who first arranged the song.
+Also information from Sister Mildred Barker and interview with composer Aaron Copland who first arranged the song.

 When you order you will also receive an audio file of "Simple Gifts" (MP3) performed by a choir sent by email attachment.

-To order your copy, click the "Add to Cart" below to receive your copy of the PDF book by email attachment --
+To order your copy, click the "Add to Cart" below to receive the PDF book.

 Important!